thingsboard/thingsboard.github.io/_includes/docs/user-guide/install/core-rule-engine-config.md

 			<td>zk.recalculate_delay</td>
 			<td>ZOOKEEPER_RECALCULATE_DELAY_MS</td>
 			<td>0</td>
-			<td> The recalculate_delay property recommended in a microservices architecture setup for rule-engine services.
+			<td> The recalculate_delay property is recommended in a microservices architecture setup for rule-engine services.
  This property provides a pause to ensure that when a rule-engine service is restarted, other nodes don't immediately attempt to recalculate their partitions.
  The delay is recommended because the initialization of rule chain actors is time-consuming.
 Avoiding unnecessary recalculations during a restart can enhance system performance and stability.</td>
 		</tr>